Glossary of Motorsports Analytics Terminology

 Terminal Crash Frequency (or TCF) – Measures the frequency in which a driver suffers a crash that causes them to retire from a race.
 Read as 0.00 TCF (e.g. a 0.10 TCF can be understood as a driver terminally crashing once every 10 races).

-Top 15 Efficiency – Measures a driver’s ability to capitalize on running in the top 15 and understands a driver’s aggression or patience in given equipment during races.
+Top 15 Efficiency (or T15E) – Measures a driver’s ability to capitalize on running in the top 15 and understands a driver’s aggression or patience in given equipment during races.
 It is the difference between a driver’s percentage of finishes in the top 15 and the driver’s percentage of total laps run in the top 15.
 Read as 0.0 percent Top 15 Efficiency.
 A driver with an overwhelming negative efficiency can be perceived as aggressive and inefficient while in the top 15, while a driver with an overwhelming positive efficiency can be perceived as patient and efficient.
 A driver with an efficiency of -3.0 percent to +3.0 percent is considered balanced.
 Meant to interpret the style and efficiency of a driver.

 © Motorsports Analytics LLC, 2013.
 All rights reserved.